leeper/cregg/README.md

  - Diagnostics to choose feature reference categories, via `amce_by_reference()`
  - **ggplot2**-based visualizations of AMCEs and MMs, via `plot()` methods for all of the above

-The package takes its name from the surname of a famous White House Press Secretary.
+To demonstrate package functionality, the package includes two example datasets:

+ - `taxes`, a full randomized choice task conjoint experiment conducted by Ballard-Rosa et al. (2016)
+ - `immigration`, a partial factorial conjoint experiment with several restrictions between features conducted by Hainmueller, Hopkins, and Yamamoto (2014)

-The main selling point of cregg is simplicity of implementation and - unlike the [cjoint](https://cran.r-project.org/package=cjoint) package - cregg tries to follow tidy data principles throughout and provides a formula-based interface that meshes well with the underlying [**survey**](https://cran.r-project.org/package=survey)-based effect estimation API.
-Thus the response from any function is a tidy data frame that can easily be stacked with others (e.g., for computing AMCEs for subsets of respondents and then producing a facetted or grouped visualization).
-It also tries to take better advantage of data preprocessing steps by:
+The main selling point of cregg is simplicity of implementation and a consistent attempt to follow tidy data principles throughout.
+The package also provides a formula-based interface that meshes well with the underlying [**survey**](https://cran.r-project.org/package=survey)-based effect estimation API.
+Thus the response from any function is a tidy data frame that can easily be stacked with others (e.g., for computing AMCEs for subsets of respondents) and then producing ggplot2 visualizations.

+It also provides some sugar:

  - Using factor base levels rather than trying to set baseline levels atomically
- - Using "label" attributes on variables to provide pretty printing
+ - Using "label" attributes on variables to provide pretty printing, with options to relabel features on the fly
+ - A convenient API (via the `cj(..., by = ~ group)` statement) for repeated, subgroup operations without the need for `lapply()` or `for` loops

-Additionally all functions have arguments in data-formula order, making it simple to pipe into them via `%>%`.
+ - All functions have arguments in data-formula order, making it simple to pipe into them via the magrittr pipe (`%>%`).

-A detailed website showcasing package functionality is available at: https://thomasleeper.com/cregg/
+A detailed website showcasing package functionality is available at: https://thomasleeper.com/cregg/.
 Contributions and feedback are welcome on [GitHub](https://github.com/leeper/cregg/issues).

+The package takes its name from the surname of a famous White House Press Secretary.

 ## Basic Code Examples